Priangshu-18/brand-page/README.md

 ## About

 This is a dynamic React-based website for Stride Shoes, designed to highlight our brand and showcase our latest shoe collections.
 The site is built using React for the frontend, with styled-components for styling, creating an interactive and visually appealing user experience.

+## Note

+- It is only a basic website having only home page and not navigation or any other pages because it was my first reactjs project.
+- Keep all the images inside the public folder in the images section.
+- Create a src folder and inside it paste all the .jsx files excluding the hero.jsx an navigation.jsx file.
+- Put the hero.jsx and navigation.jsx file inside the components folder inside the src folder.
+- Now run `npm i` and install all the dependencies and the in the terminal head over to the project folder and hit npm run dev to run the application.
+- If you face any issues regarding the opening or running the application, feel free to contant me.

 ## Features